Aggregated hold out for sparse linear regression with a robust loss function: Theoretical results

 \end{Theorem}

 Theorem \ref{agcv_hub} is proved in appendix \ref{app.sec_proof_thm}.
-It is, to the best of my knowledge, the first theoretical guarantee on hyperparameter selection for the huberized Lasso.
 Theorem \ref{agcv_hub} compares the excess risk of Agghoo to that of the best linear predictor in the collection $\learnrule_k(D_{n_t})$, trained on a subset of the data of size $n_t$.
+Taking $|\cT| = 1$ in Theorem \ref{agcv_hub} yields an oracle inequality for the hold-out, which is also cross-validation with one split.
+It is, to the best of our knowledge, the first theoretical guarantee on hyperparameter aggregation (or selection) for the huberized Lasso.
 That $n_t$ appears in the oracle instead of $n$ is a limitation, but it is logical, since estimators aggregated by Agghoo are only trained on samples of size $n_t$.
 Typically, the excess risk increases at most by a constant factor when a dataset of size $n$ is replaced by a subset of size $\tau n$, and this constant tends to $1$ as $\tau \rightarrow 1$.
 This allows to take $n_v$ of order $n$ ($n_v = (1-\tau)n$), while losing only a constant factor in the oracle term.

-Taking $|\cT| = 1$ in Theorem \ref{agcv_hub} yields an oracle inequality for the hold-out, which is also cross-validation with one split.
-Compared to previously known oracle inequalities for the hold-out, Theorem \ref{agcv_hub} distinguishes itself by only requiring some polynomial upper bound on $\Norm{\theta}_1$ and $\NormInfinity{\bar{X}}$, instead of a uniform upper bound on some norm independent of $n$.
-Indeed, the prevailing approach to proving oracle inequalities for the hold-out (applied to the Lasso by Lecué \cite{lecue2012}) uses a \emph{margin assumption} which requires a uniform upper bound on the loss function \cite[Assumption (A)]{lecue2012}, leading to a bound on $\langle \hat{\theta}_k, \bar{X} \rangle$.
-Theorem \ref{agcv_hub} relaxes this constraint by exploiting an $L^\infty - L^2$ norm inequality (equation\eqref{Hw_huber}).